BEST PRACTICES

 Similar to the Datablock title naming convention, all Column titles should be named after the Metric itself.
 However, you may choose to shorten the name.
 This can help ensure the Column title is visible, while also helping with spacing on the Datablock.

-For example, if you have an Advanced Table that shows "Impressions by Campaign," "Keywords by Campaign," "Reach by Campaign," and "Clicks by Campaign," you can name the columns "Impressions," "Keywords," "Reach," and "Clicks" in an effort to be clear and concise.
+For example, if you have a Table that shows "Impressions by Campaign," "Kewords by Campaign," "Reach by Campaign," and "Clicks by Campaign," you can name the columns "Impressions," "Keywords," "Reach," and "Clicks" in an effort to be clear and concise.
 In this example, the Datablock title should be “Campaign Overview” or “Campaign Performance” to make it clear that you are viewing Campaign Metrics.

 Date Ranges